onera/Cassiopee/Converter/doc/source/Filter.rst

     :type maxFloatSize: int
     :param maxDepth: max depth of load
     :type maxDepth: int
+    :param dataShape: dictionary of returned data shapes if not None
+    :type dataShape: None or dictionary of shapes of data
     :param skipTypes: list of CGNS types to skip
     :type skipTypes: None or list of strings
     :param com: optional MPI communicator.
 If set, triggers parallel IO